romana/vpc-router/README.md

 multi-layered instance health monitoring.
 Use the `--health` option to select the `multi` plugin.
-Then use the `--multi_plugins` option to specify the list of simple health plugins that should be used simultaneously (a list of column separated heal-monitor plugin names).
+Then use the `--multi_plugins` option to specify the list of simple health plugins that should be used simultaneously (a list of column separated health-monitor plugin names).
 Any additional command line options added by those plugins can then also be specified.

 As an example, let's configure vpc-router to use the `icmpecho` plugin (with a monitoring interval of 2 seconds) as well as the `tcp` plugin, which should